4d/docs/website/translated_docs/es/ORDA/entities.md

 ### Bloqueo pesimista

-You can lock and unlock entities on demand when accessing data.
+Puede bloquear y desbloquear las entidades bajo pedido cuando acceda a los datos.
 When an entity is getting locked by a process, it is loaded in read/write in this process but it is locked for all other processes.
 The entity can only be loaded in read-only mode in these processes; its values cannot be edited or saved.

 This feature is based upon two methods of the `Entity` class: